 string to an array of integers.
 Writing outside the bounds of a block of allocated memory can corrupt data, crash the program,

-or cause the execution of malicious code. switches have full protection to determine buffer overflows in C or C++ code by
+or cause the execution of malicious code.
+Your Cisco devices have full protection to determine buffer overflows in C or C++

 SafeC Libraries

-the ISO/IEC 9989:2011 (C11) specification.
-Several standard C library functions are susceptible to vulnerabilities that can
+based on the ISO/IEC 9989:2011 (C11) specification.
+Several standard C library functions are susceptible to vulnerabilities

 While providing "safe" replacements for standard functions in a consistent naming schema, SafeC aims to mitigate security